 Step 11) PERFORM step 9 again to configure for “job 2”

 Step 12) Let’s now create a pipeline view for the same.
 Click on the (+) symbol and then select the build pipeline view and provide a view name

 Step 13) NOW select “Run” which will start the CI/CD process in the system.

 Step 14) After the build is complete go to localhost:8180/sample.text. it will now run the application.

-As we come to the end of this tutorial, we have seen what exactly Jenkins is and its role in the CI/CD space.
+As we come to the end of this Jenkins tutorial, we have seen what is Jenkins and its role in the CI/CD space.
 We have also learnt how to set up Jenkins and create masters and slaves.
 We have also dabbled in the huge world of plugins that are available for Jenkins.
 I would advise you to try out installing newer plugins and also upload a plugin if you’ve created one to the community and keep it alive.
-Coming further, we have learnt how to create builds and how to schedule them as per our needs.
+Further in this Jenkins Tutorial, we have learnt how to create builds and how to schedule them as per our needs.
 Creation of CI/CD pipelines is one of the most important aspects of Jenkins that we have taken a look at.
 I would advise creating your own jobs and scheduling them with different parameters to get an in-depth working knowledge of it.